JakubCha/exactextract_qgis/README.md

 ## Installation

 In current version of the plugin there are 4 packages required:
-- Installed through OSGeo4W setup utility (or `pip install gepandas`):
+- Installed through OSGeo4W setup utility (or `pip install geopandas`):
   - geopandas (used to read vector data in format compatible with current version of `exactextract`)
   - pandas
 - Installed through OSGeo4W shell python pip (``pip install pyogrio``):